stutrek/scrollmonitor/README.md

 The code is vanilla javascript and has no external dependencies, however _the script cannot be put in the head_.

-Also see the [React component](https://github.com/stutrek/scrollmonitor-react) and the [parallax library](https://github.com/stutrek/scrollmonitor-parallax).
+Also see the [React hooks](https://github.com/stutrek/scrollmonitor-hooks), [React component](https://github.com/stutrek/scrollmonitor-react) and the [parallax library](https://github.com/stutrek/scrollmonitor-parallax).

 ## Basic Usage